Top Five Things to see in Paphos – Cyprus

 Taking cheap holidays to Cyprus can be perfect if you’re keen to go on a break that will give you plenty of things to see and do.
 And if you’re something of a culture vulture, you are sure to find the array of attractions to be found in the south-west city of Paphos particularly captivating.
-But if you are making Paphos your holidays 2011 destination, what things should be on the top of your list to check out?
+But if you are making Paphos your holidays 2015 sunny weather destination, what things should be on the top of your list to check out while holidaying in Pahpos, Cyprus?

 Paphos Castle, located on the edge of the Kato Paphos harbour, really ought to be among your must-visits.